San Marcos GrowersSan Marcos Growers

 Lomandra longifolia under Blue Gums (Eucalyptus globulus) near the visitor parking area at Madame Ganna Walska Lotusland.

 The second Lomandra to cross our path was an attractive Matt Rush we received from Southern California plantsman Gary Hammer in 1996 that we thought would be far more useful in smaller gardens and for mass plantings as it appeared that it would remain considerably shorter than the larger form of Lomandra longifolia that we were growing.
 It took us several years to build up enough stock on this plant and we were finally able to begin selling it in 1998.
 Still thinking this plant would remain small and wanting to honor Gary Hammer as the source, we called this plant Lomandra longifolia 'Gary's Dwarf'.
-After growing this plant for many years we finally concluded that it was neither a dwarf plant of a form of Lomandra longifolia (likely it is a L. hystrix) and now list this plant as Lomandra 'Gary's Green'.
+After growing this plant for many years we finally concluded that it was neither a dwarf plant, or a form of Lomandra longifolia but a selction of Lomandra hystrix, so renamed it Lomandra hystrix 'Gary's Green'.
+We still have both of these lomandras in the garden, but have since mostly replaced the large Lomandra longifolia with smaller cultivars and 'Gary's Green' with the similar but slightly smaller Lomandra hystrix Tropic Bell ['LHCOM'], but we maintain stock on these original plants and also occasionally have them to sell as well.
+We have also added greatly to our listing of variegated plants of both species.

-We had been told by horticulturalists in Australia that there were many more selections of Lomandra that were gaining popularity in Australia and fortunatley we were contacted in 2003 by Tobey Wagner of VersaScapes, a turfgrass producer in South Carolina, who was trialing a smaller Lomandra.
-VersaScapes was looking at grasslike plants that would be tough and ornamental plants in their southeastern market.
-They were evaluating this Lomandra, which was called 'Tanika' in Australia but was registered in the US with the cultivar name 'LM300' and trade name of "Breeze" as a replacement for Liriope as this ubiquitous plant was having disease problems in southern gardens.
-Toby realized that this plant may have a future with a broader market and asked San Marcos Growers and Australian Native Plants to trial this plant.
+After growing and selling these early Lomandra varieties for a few years, we were told by Australian horticulturalists that new selections of Lomandra were gaining popularity in Australia.
+In 2003 we were contacted by Tobey Wagner of VersaScapes, a turfgrass producer in South Carolina, who was trialing a smaller cultivar of Lomandra from Australian plant breeder Todd Layt of Ozbreed.
+VersaScapes was looking at grasslike plants that would be tough and attractive for their southeastern market as a replacement for Liriope, as this ubiquitous turf lily was having disease problems in southern gardens.
+The plant they were evaluating was called Lomandra 'Tanika' in Australia, but was registered in the US with the cultivar name 'LM300' and the trade name of "Breeze".
+Thinking this plant may have a future with a broader market, VersaScapes asked San Marcos Growers and Australian Native Plants Nursery in Ojai to trial this plant in California.
 Our first test planting was planted in spring 2004 and is still thriving in our garden today.
-This plant and cultivars that have followed behind it have become so popular, and at such a rapid pace, that our friend John Greenlee (AKA The Grassman) remarked about this as "The Lomandra Revolution".
-Hopefully all of the cultivars of Lomandra that have since become available will be equally as durable and as popular so that the Lomandra Revolution with carry on.
+This plant and the newer cultivars that have followed behind it have become so popular, and at such a rapid pace, that our friend John Greenlee (AKA The Grassman) remarked about the increasing interest in these plants as "The Lomandra Revolution".
+The steady stream of new Lomandra cultivars that have since become available will assure that this Lomandra Revolution will carry on!

 The general cultivation requirements for Lomandra are easy for most gardeners to provide.
-Give them sun or shade and abundant to little or nearly no irrigation - plants in Australia are noted to actively grow when water is provided but when water is withheld the plants do not die but simply stop active growth.
-Likely some irrigation will need to be provided in hotter inland locations but for coastal gardens, especially in the shade, these plants are very drought tolerant.
-These plants are very carefree but we have cut back hard several cultivars of Lomandra, Lomandra 'Gary's Green' and Lomandra 'Breeze'.
-Both of these plants were cut to tight mounds no more than 6 inches tall and they both resprouted and grew back rapidly - within 3 weeks the plants looked presentable.
-This cutting back cleaned up older foliage and made the plants a bit more presentable but is not necessary, as we have older clumps in the ground for 15 years that have never been cut back in this manner and they are still quite attractive.
+They grow in sun or shade with abundant to little or nearly no supplemental irrigation - plants will grow actively and more robust when water is provided but when water is withheld, in most situations the plants do not die but stop active growth.
+More irrigation will need to be provided in hotter inland locations but for coastal gardens, especially in the shade, these plants can certainly be considered "drought tolerant" - some exceptions to these guidelines are explained on the individual listings of these plants at the links below but generally these plants are carefree.
+Another positive attribute noted is that these plants don't seem to be very attractive to gophers, which is a real plus.
+We have also found them to respond well to being cut back hard and in fact have succesfully done this on a nearly annual basis in the fall through late spring with Lomandra hystrix 'Gary's Green' and Lomandra longifolia Breeze.
+Both of these plants have been cut to tight mounds no more than 6 inches tall and they both resprouted and grew back rapidly - within 3 weeks the plants looked presentable.
+This cutting back cleaned up older foliage and made the plants more presentable but is not necessary, as we have older clumps in the ground for over 25 years that have never been cut back in this manner, and they are still quite attractive.

 Lomandra Breeze Trimmed with hedge shears Lomandra Breeze planting trimmed back Lomandra Breeze - 4 weeks after trimming